 What’s it like to use Audio-Technica ATH-M30x?

 What you’ve got here is a plug-and-play studio headset.
 Besides a vinyl cinching pouch, the ATH-M30x has no luxuries, including the non-removable extra long three meters of cable with a 3.5mm jack.
 It certainly looks like a relative of the ATH-M40x and the pricier ATH-M50xBT2.
 The headbands feel and look alike, with the signature Audio-Technica logo across the top.
-Basically, the ATH-M30x looks like a slimmed down, cheaper version, and it is.
+Basically, the ATH-M30x appears as a slimmed down, cheaper version, and it is.

 The padding on the ear cups feels thinner, as do the arms, but that’s not a bad thing, it’s just utilitarian.
 Clamping force seems to lean more towards loose for what traditionally would get deemed monitoring headphones.
 That’s good news for people in glasses.
 The ATH-M30x is mainly plastic, which keeps things lightweight, with metal reinforcements in the headband.
 The ear cups can fold up somewhat, but the arms do not articulate.
 If you had plans to lay the ear cups flat with the headset around your neck, no dice.